Tofu Cape

 The Tofu Cape (豆腐岬 (Dòufu Jiǎ)) is a cape in Su'ao Township, Yilan County, Taiwan.

 Name

 Su'Ao's Tofu Cape from above.
 Shot December 2022.

-The cape got its name because the rock on the area resembles tofu.
+The cape got its name, because the rock on the area resembles tofu.

 Ecology

 The cape provides a natural shelter for the sea fish nearby.

 Activities

-There is hiking trail along the coastal line of the cape.
+There is a hiking trail along the coastal line of the cape.
 The area is also popular for scuba diving.

 Transportation

 The cape is accessible within walking distance southeast of Su'ao Station of Taiwan Railway.